 A standard residential lease agreement (or “rental agreement”) is a contract for a tenant to use a landlord’s residential property in exchange for paying rent.
-A rental agreement must include specific details such as the periodic rent and the responsibilities of each party.
+A rental agreement must include details like the amount of rent and the responsibilities of each party.

 Residential Lease Agreements by State